dxinteractive/dendriform/packages/dendriform/README.md

 ### Setting data

 You can set data directly using `.set()`.
 This accepts the new value for the form.
-When called, changes will momentarily be applied to the data in the form and any relevant `.useValue()` hooks and `.render()` methods will be updated.
+When called, changes will immediately be applied to the data in the form and any relevant `.useValue()` hooks and `.render()` methods will be scheduled to update by React.

 ```js
 const form = new Dendriform('Foo');